 A Leonard Sillman discovery who began her career as one of his New Faces of 1962, Gomez soon made her prime time acting debut on DOBIE GILLIS (of all things) in the 1962 episode The Ugliest American.

 Uncredited appearances in RIO CONCHOS, MARRIAGE ON THE ROCKS and DO NOT DISTURB followed, but her film career really took off four years later with her Golden Globe nominated splash in THE PROFESSIONALS (1966).

 Ms. Gomez became familiar to U.S. television viewers through her popular recurring role as Perlita in NBC's THE HIGH CHAPARRAL (1967-1971), but also guest starred memorably on HONDO, I SPY and THE WILD WILD WEST among others.

 Then she vanished after a too-brief five year heyday, with another good big-screen role in Ivan Tors' THE DARING GAME (1968) and then BARQUERO, her last screen credit to date.

 |THE HIGH CHAPARRAL, 1968|

-She also made it to the 40th anniversary cast reunion for THE HIGH CHAPARRAL in Studio City, California two years later.
-It was during an interview for the latter that we learned where Marie Gomez had been all those years: mostly, doing charity work for orphans in Mexico and for The Lord's Lighthouse.
+She also made it to the 40th anniversary cast reunion for THE HIGH CHAPARRAL in Studio City, California in 2007.
+It was during an interview there that we learned where Marie Gomez had been all these years: mostly, doing charity work for orphans in Mexico and for The Lord's Lighthouse.
 Hopefully the near future will bring Gomez' participation in the extras for BARQUERO's long overdue DVD release.

 Onscreen, she shone briefly (just eight years) but unforgettably.
 She may not be the most mysterious of my childhood crushes any longer, but whether she was brandishing a rifle or just plenty of attitude, Marie Gomez is still one of the sexiest and most memorable.